COACHES

 Dick Moss, Middle Distance/Distance Events

-Coach Dick Moss, has an extensive competitive and coaching background.
-As a runner with powerhouse University of Wisconsin in the mid-70's, he was a three-time Big-Ten Champion in the middle distance events and All-American/NCAA Champion in the distance-medley relay.
-He was also a member of the Canadian National team, an Olympic Trials gold medalist and national indoor champion in the 800m.
+Dick Moss has an extensive competitive and coaching background.
+As a runner with powerhouse University of Wisconsin in the mid-70’s, he was a three-time Big-Ten Champion in the 600 yard and 800m and an All-American and NCAA Champion in the 4 x 800m relay.
+He was also a member of the Canadian National team

 Email: dmoss35@gmail.com